fgonzalezurriola/fullstackopen/part3/README.md

 ## Exercises

-3.9 to 3.11 here
+3.9 to 3.11 and 3.21 are deployed in render in the following link

 https://fullstackopen-r0da.onrender.com/

 ### 3.12

-results in my terminal
+results on my terminal

 ```sh
  node mongo.js 50mongosociedades "Name" 123456789